This article explores the question of whether Facebook can afford to pay a dividend that yields at least 1% in 2022 and possibly 2023.

 Let’s take a look!

-Facebook’s Estimated Dividend Payout
+Facebook’s Dividend Payout

 To find out how much Facebook needs to pay for a dividend that yields 1%, we will need to do some reverse-engineering on Facebook’s financials and start from its stock price.